 3. All adverse impacts should be mitigated.
 Explain in detail the proposed measures that must be implemented to mitigate for the impact or effect, including the timeline for implementation.

-witigation as follows will be implemented.
+□Mitigation as follows will be implemented:

-→ Continue to Question 4.

 □No mitigation is necessary.
 Explain why mitigation will not be made here:

-→ Continue to Question 4.

 4. Describe how the affected low-income or minority community was engaged or meaningfully involved in the decision on what mitigation actions, if any, will be taken.

-\rightarrow Continue to the Worksheet Summary and provide any supporting documentation.
+$\rightarrow$ Continue to the Worksheet Summary and provide any supporting documentation.